-It is crucial while traveling abroad to check your credit card activity every few days to ensure it is only your charges appearing.
+While traveling abroad, it is crucial to check your credit card activity every few days to ensure only your charges appear.
 Never use your debit card as a credit card; it gives scammers access to your bank account.

 While at it, this would be a great time to apply for a travel credit card.
-One that provides no international fee exchange rates, fantastic travel perks, reward points for future travel, will be replaced if lost or stolen cards overseas and provides car rental and other travel insurance for free.
+One that provides nointernational fee exchange rates, fantastic travel perks, and reward points for future travel will bereplaced if lost or stolen cards are overseas.
+It also provides car rental and other travel insurance forfree.
 We are huge fans of Chase Sapphire Reserve credit cards, which are geared toward travelers.
 They also have sweet sign-up bonuses that translate to free travel or money back in your pocket.
+Check out our article on the best travel credit cards.